Who were the Hungarians?

 Some general information must be told about the Hungarians so as to understand what made them outstanding among the European nations to be able to endure the 300-year-long pressure of the Ottoman Empire.
 Hungarians, like many other peoples, have many roots.
 Our culture embodies the characteristics of each ingredient.
 However, the research on the origin of Hungarians is still an ongoing process.
 There is a debate about the origin which is going on.
 Sadly, it is being colored by political overtones.

 The Avars, Onogurs, Huns…

 Some of the names used for describing Hungarians, the tradition of origin, and the folk music treasure lead to the Turkish peoples of the steppes.
-Or vica-versa: the cultural heritage of the Turkic peoples lead them to the Hungarians.
-The Hungarian Székelys of Transylvania has a legend that says they are the descendants of Prince Csaba, son of the Hun Attila.
+Or vice-versa: the cultural heritage of the Turkic peoples lead them to the Hungarians.
+The Hungarian Székelys of Transylvania have a legend that says they are the descendants of Prince Csaba, son of the Hun Attila.